typo3-themes/themes/Documentation/Index.rst

 Minimal TYPOScript of a theme
 -----------------------------

-If you want to make a theme with less TYPOScript as possible, you may use fluidcontent and fluidpages to make the progress easier.
+If you want to make a theme with as less TYPOScript as possible, you may use fluidcontent and fluidpages to make the progress easier.
 Using this libraries you just need to configure where to find the definitions of pagelayout and elements.